 The admissions committee, in consultation with the full faculty of the program, consider a wide range of factors when making admissions decisions, including:

-A number of competitive fellowship opportunities are also available through Michigan State University.
+Depending on the availability of funding, students often receive funding by working as research assistants on faculty-led projects or as teaching assistants in psychology courses.
+In addition, a number of competitive fellowship opportunities are also available through Michigan State University.
 Fellowships provide a monthly stipend, tuition waiver, and health care, but do not require service as a Teaching or Research Assistant.
 You can find additional information about fellowships here.
 Some of our students have also secured funding from external sources including the National Institutes of Health.

 Where do graduate students live?
 Most graduate students rent apartments or homes in Lansing within biking distance of campus.
 Real estate is affordable in the area, so some graduate students have also bought homes.